Claire-Lavigne/Cours-Developper/SEO/Head.md

 #### `<meta name="description" content="Description du site">`
 - Use [Call to Action verbs](https://www.beacontechnologies.com/blog/2009/12/100-call-to-action-keywords-for-ad-campaigns/) (ex : "comparer, apply today, check out") to make the user wants to clic
 - Give a winning situation to the user (discounts, offers) : "gagnez, profitez de, télécharger gratuitement"
-- 150 chars maximum : fast and effective reading (like a slogan)
+- Fast and effective reading (like a slogan)
 - Expression keywords used by users
 #### `<meta name="keywords">`
 - NEVER USE